 Hi, friends!
 Happy Thursday!
 How is your week going?
 Recently, some of you have asked me about the seed cycling regimen I followed and for an Amenorrhea update.
 (See my previous posts: recovering from 5 years of amenorrhea and post pill amenorrhea update.)
 So, for the dudes, this will be period talk so if you want to skip it, see you back tomorrow for Friday Fitness & Favorites!

 This past month I learned exactly how stress affects my body: turns out A LOT.
 Last month there were a few days that I felt like my dreams were crashing down on me.
 You know what happened?
 I started my period four days early, and it was SUPER light.

-Okay, so I promised to share the seed cycling regimen the doctor (naturopath) I worked with put me on to help regulate my cycle.
-(She gave me permission to share.)
+Okay, so I promised to share the seed cycling regimen I used for myself and now use with my clients so here it is!
 (Note, links below are affiliate links.
 Thank you!)